Food Help

-Food support in your neighborhood.
+Find free food support in your neighborhood.

-You deserve access to the food you need.
 Food banks are based in the community and open to all.
 They provide produce, pantry staples, and other groceries.
 Some food banks also provide other household goods, like diapers and pet food.

 You can also dial 2-1-1 to speak to someone on the phone who can help you find food banks and other resources near you.
 This service is entirely free and confidential, and is available in most places throughout Washington from 9am to 5pm.

 Some regions may have shorter or longer hours; you can check the hours in your area here.
+TTY and interpreters for over a hundred languages are available.

-Are you visiting a food bank for the first time?
+Visiting a food bank for the first time?
 Here’s what you should know:

 Everyone is welcome.
 Some people visit a food bank weekly and some people only visit a food bank once in their lives.
 Food banks are a community resource available to everyone.